-The Europe – East region was created when the judge program introduced regions in May 2010.
+The Europe – East region was created when the judge program introduced regions in May of 2010.
 Its first regional coordinator was Philipp Daferner, and its geography was different.
-At first the region included Albania, Austria, Bulgaria, Croatia, Czech Republic, Greece, Hungary, Macedonia, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia and Turkey.
+At first, the region included Albania, Austria, Bulgaria, Croatia, Czech Republic, Greece, Hungary, Macedonia, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia and Turkey.
 During some adjustments a month later, the “German Speaking Countries” region was formed and Austria moved there (so the RC was living outside of the region), and Israel, which belonged to no region before, was added.
 In November 2011 the “Europe – Mid-East” region (which later changed its name to “Europe – Central”) was formed under Sebastian Pękala, and some countries (Czech Republic, Hungary, Poland and Slovakia) moved there.
 In July 2013 Philipp decided to step down, and Giorgos Trichopoulos took his place.
-In December 2015, under Giorgos’s leadership, the region gained three new countries from the Persian Gulf (Kuwait, Qatar and the United Arab Emirates).
+In December 2015, under Giorgos’s leadership, the region gained three new countries from the Arabian Gulf (Kuwait, Qatar and the United Arab Emirates).
 Giorgos led the region for over five years, until he in turn decided to step down, and was replaced by Yuval Tzur – the current regional coordinator – on October 2018.
 That same month, Saudi Arabia was officially added to the region.

 1. No, we definitely do not mean “scars for life”.